Where We Got Our Name

 - to promote Métis artistic and cultural achievement;

 - to ensure that Métis can exercise their Aboriginal and Treaty rights and freedoms and in so doing, act in a spirit of cooperation with other Aboriginal and non-Aboriginal people;

-- to establish good relations with all Aboriginal peoples for the pursuit of our common interests and goals;
+- to establish good relations and maintain our historic alliances with all Aboriginal peoples for the pursuit of our common interests and goals;

 - to gain the recognition and respect of the Métis as a Nation and a people.

 - to protect and preserve the land and waters within our homelands for future generations.

 MNO Summer Youth Cultural Program 2013 participants recite the Statement of Prime Purpose.

 Video created by Justine Chalykdoff.